Closures of the University of Wisconsin branch campuses: 2018 restructuring

 The UW Board of Regents voted on November 9, 2017, to proceed with a proposal that merged the physical University of Wisconsin Colleges campuses with seven of the bachelor's degree-granting campuses of the University of Wisconsin System.
 This was intended to prevent the closure of local campuses.
 In 2021, UW System leaders proposed merging the 2-year UW campuses with the Wisconsin Technical College System (WTCS), pointing out that many campuses are next to each other.
 The last time a merger was considered was in 2015, where it was argued that many other states' community colleges could fulfill both functions.
 None of these went through, with WTCS opposing and pointing out that the missions of the two systems are different.
 In 2022, the Board of Regents approved the WTCS to award liberal arts degrees.
 Enrollments at branch campuses have been declining as a whole since the restructuring.
 In fall 2018, total enrollments at branch campuses were 9,741.
 In fall 2023, this dropped to 4,803.
 As of 2023, the Universities of Wisconsin are one of the lowest funded public university systems, ranked 43rd nationally.

+Change in demographics

+Families in Wisconsin, and elsewhere in the country, are having fewer children today than before the 2008 Recession.
+This results in a "demographic cliff" after 2026 (18 years after 2008), which means fewer traditional students attending university.